 - Your campaigns have grown in size and complexity (and therefore so have the consequences of mistakes and mismanagement) and so you need expert assistance

 - You don’t have the time or confidence to manage your campaigns yourself day-to-day

 If this is the case, hiring a PPC agency is probably a perfect solution for your work balance.
 You just need to make sure that whatever agency you choose to go with is running on a payment model that aligns its goals with your own.

-This is very important when choosing a PPC agency because otherwise you might end up signing an agency that’s going to spend all its time and money driving up your click through rate without increasing conversions or even worrying about traffic quality.
+This is very important when choosing a PPC agency.
+Otherwise, you might end up signing an agency that spends all its time and money driving up your click-through rate without increasing conversions or even worrying about traffic quality.

 This would in turn only increase your bounce rate and burn through your budget, and leave you having spent more money and having made less – plus you paid the guys to do it for you.

 And nobody likes that.

 On the other side of the aisle, we have in-house Google Ads work.
 These teams have their pros and cons as well, a few of which you can check out below: